 - Read before beginning: If using optional orange zest, zest orange first before juicing it, as it is much easier to zest a whole orange that has not been squeezed.

 - Also, for extra texture, reserve about ½ cup fresh cranberries; set aside to be stirred in when sauce is finished cooking.

-- In a medium saucepan over medium heat, combine the cranberries (or remaining cranberries, if reserving ½ cup), water, orange juice, and brown sugar together.
+- In a medium saucepan over medium heat, combine the cranberries (or remaining cranberries, if reserving ½ cup), water, orange juice, brown sugar, and cinnamon stick together.
 Stir occasionally as the mixture comes to a simmer.
 Once simmering, reduce heat to medium-low.
 Cook 10 more minutes, stirring periodically, until liquid has reduced and cranberries have burst and thickened.

-- Remove from heat and stir in vanilla extract.
+- Turn heat off.
+Remove cinnamon stick and discard.
+Stir in vanilla extract.
 If using orange zest or extra fresh cranberries, stir these in now as well.
 Sauce will continue to thicken as it cools.

 - Sauce is excellent served warm or at room temperature.
 Store leftovers in airtight container and refrigerate for up to 5 days.